 Megacollybia platyphylla, also known as Broad-gilled Collybia, is a medium to large, fleshy agaric that has a pale brown, fibrillose cap, whitish gills and stem.
 It grows solitarily or in small groups on and near deciduous hardwood trunks, branches or woody debris.
 Less commonly on conifer timber.

 mid- to pale brown, convex to umbonate.
 It has radiating fibers on dry cap surface.
 In dry weather, the caps of this mushroom sometimes split radially at the margins.
 Gills

 hollow at center and whitish, with darker fine fibrils that are less dense than on cap.
-It is more or less equal and thickened at base.
+It is more or less equal and thickened at the base.
 It has no ring.

 on the www.first-nature.com web site.

 Many mushrooms are poisonous and some are lethally poisonous.
 It can be very difficult to distinguish between an edible and a poisonous mushroom.
 Because of that, we recommend that you never eat wild mushrooms, and this site does not contain any information about the edibility or toxicity of mushrooms.

 Although efforts have been made to ensure accuracy on this website, the information may contain errors and omissions.
 Therefore, the information presented here is for informational purposes only and should not be relied upon as any basis for consuming any plants or mushrooms.

 Links to external websites that provide information about mushrooms are included for reference purposes only.
 We do not endorse, or assume responsibility for the information, content, or recommendations provided on these external sites.